Let's get started!

 The preparation of your leather is as important if not more important than applying your paint correctly.
 These paints need to be applied directly on leather, not onto the finish that the manufacturer has put on it.
 Your paint will not work unless you fully take off all the wax finish, as shown in the Youtube video (watching the video is highly recommended).
 With that said, we hope you enjoy this process as much as we did.

-Apply a finish to the paint.
+Step 3: Apply a finish to the paint.
 We have 4 kinds of Angelus Finish to choose from: Matte, Satin, High-gloss and Flat Top.
 The Flat Top has no shine to it, Matte finish has very little to no shine, Satin finish lends a slight gloss or shine, and the High-gloss finish leaves a very shiny look.
 Apply 1-3 coats of your chosen finish with a paintbrush or cloth and let dry between each coat.
-We recommend letting your painted and finished leather cure over night, before you go out and ‘rock it’.
+We recommend letting your painted and finished leather cure over night, before you go out and rock it.